Warning To Landlords After Service Charge Appeals11th Dec 2013

-Mr Lewis said: “The mechanism within both leases in these cases is reliant on the landlord demanding a sum on account of estimated charges, followed by audited accounts ‘as soon as practicable’ after the end of each service charge year.
+Mr Leedham said: “The mechanism within both leases in these cases is reliant on the landlord demanding a sum on account of estimated charges, followed by audited accounts ‘as soon as practicable’ after the end of each service charge year.

 “The message flowing from both of these cases was that this simple mechanism was not followed and the landlords could not recover all of the sums they had incurred as a result.”